MicrosoftDocs/azure-stack-docs/azure-stack/operator/site-recovery-enable-multi-tenant.md

 > [!NOTE]
 > Perform this step for each guest directory of Azure Stack Hub in which you plan to deploy Azure Site Recovery.

-The process to create a service principal uses the guest tenant ID (for each respective guest directory in which you plan to activate Azure Site Recovery) and the ap[plication ID] identified previously.
+The process to create a service principal uses the guest tenant ID (for each respective guest directory in which you plan to activate Azure Site Recovery) and the application ID identified previously.

 1. Sign in to Azure: